pyOpenSci/python-package-guide/TRANSLATING.md

 ### How can I get help with my translation?

-If you have any questions or need help with your translation, you can create an issue in the repository.
-You can also join the PyOpenSci Discord and ask questions in the translation channel!
-TODO: Add more information about how to find PyOpenSci in Discord.
+If you have any questions or need help with your translation, you can create an [issue](https://github.com/pyOpenSci/python-package-guide/issues) in the [Packaging Guide repository](https://github.com/pyOpenSci/python-package-guide)

+You can also ask in the PyOpenSci Discord server ([click here](https://discord.gg/CvSMp4zcqX) to join), you will find a general channel for questions related to our workflow, processes, and tools (translation-general) and channels for each of the languages we are working on (spanish-translation, japanese-translation, etc).